Queen’s College London 11 Plus (11+) Entrance Exam Information » 2021/2022 Entry

-Year 7 admission is determined by student performance in the school’s entrance test, which takes place in January, prior to entry in September the same year.
-All candidates are invited to attend an interview and a reference is requested from the candidate’s current school.
+Year 7 admission is determined by student performance in the school’s entrance test, which can take place at the candidate’s current school or any school belonging to the Consortium.
+All candidates are invited to attend an interview and a reference is requested from their current school.

 In line with the London Consortium’s policy, the College offers places based on exam results, interview performance and the school reference.
 The College looks at all three of these areas to gauge a candidate’s potential.

-For further information on Queen’s College London’s Year 7 admissions process, please contact the Registrar on 0207 291 7070, or email firstname.lastname@example.org.
+For further information on Queen’s College London’s Year 7 admissions process, please contact the Registrar on 0207 291 7070, or email.

 Before applying for an eleven plus place at Queen’s College, parents should attend one of the Open Days, which take place throughout the academic year.
 Visitors will have the opportunity to meet the Principal, speak to staff members and take a tour of the College.

-Parents can download and complete the registration form for the Cognitive Abilities Test from the school website.
+Parents can download and complete the registration form for the entrance test from the school website.
 The completed form should be returned to the school with a registration fee of £150, a passport photograph and a copy of your daughter’s birth certificate.

 Queen’s College London Year 7 entry, 11 plus Assessment

-There will be no other written assessments.
-The Consortium has implemented this new cognitive test to identify pupils’ overall academic potential, rather than their ability to retain knowledge for a particular exam.
+The 11 plus exam at Queen’s College does not include written assessments.
+The Consortium has implemented this new online test to identify pupils’ overall academic potential, rather than their ability to retain knowledge for a particular exam.

 Students can take the test at any school in the Consortium and parents will receive test results in February.